 Item no. Item Range checks 'Not stated' response Logic checks for data validation comments in italics 11 Date of cessation of treatment episode for alcohol and other drugs ddmmyyyy Not permitted Months with less than 31 days should not have dates of birth recorded as the 31st.
 No date of cessation should be recorded as 30 or 31 February.
 There should be no dates of cessation recorded as 29/02 in a non-leap year.
-'Date of cessation' must fall between 1 July 2006 and 30 June 2007.
+'Date of cessation' must fall between 1 July 2007 and 30 June 2008.
 'Date of cessation' must be equal to or after 'date of commencement'.
-12 Reason for cessation of treatment episode for alcohol and other drugs Treatment completed Change in main treatment type Change in the delivery setting Change in the principal drug of concern Transferred to another service provider Ceased to participate against advice Ceased to participate without notice Ceased to participate involuntary (noncompliance) Ceased to participate at expiation Ceased to participate by mutual agreement Drug court and/or sanctioned by court diversion service Imprisoned, other than drug court sanctioned 99 'Date of cessation' must be after 'date of birth'.
-The following checks are performed at the AIHW for information only and are not followed up.
+'Date of cessation' must be after 'date of birth'.
+25 Reason for cessation of treatment episode for alcohol and other drugs 1 Treatment completed 2 Change in main treatment type 3 Change in the delivery setting 4 Change in the delivery setting 5 Transferred to another service provider 6 Ceased to participate against advice 7 Ceased to participate without notice 8 Ceased to participate involuntary (noncompliance) 9 Ceased to participate involuntary (noncompliance) 10 Ceased to participate by mutual agreement 11 Drug court and/or sanctioned by court diversion service 12 Imprisoned, other than drug court sanctioned 13 Died 99 Not stated 6 6 The following checks are performed at the AIHW for information only and are not followed up.
 When 'reason for cessation' is coded 2, check that the next treatment episode for the client reflects this reason.
 When 'reason for cessation is coded 3, check that the next treatment episode for the client reflect this reason.
 When 'reason for cessation' is coded 4, check that the next treatment episode for the client reflects this reason.
 Where 'reason for cessation' is coded 9, identify all records where 'source of referral' is not coded 15, 16 or 17.
-13 Died 98 Other 99 Not stated